RSP Systems A/S

 - Customer Inquiries: As this data may be sensitive, these emails are never shared, unless anonymized or if specific consent is given.

-If the email contains sensitive data e.g. health information, the email is deleted upon reply.
+If the email contains sensitive data e.g., health information, the email is deleted immediately following reply.

 Focus Groups and Usability Studies